 At the main site in Odori Park, you’ll find about 100 sculptures, including submissions to the International Snow Sculpture Contest.
 This site is open all day and night, and the sculptures are illuminated from sunset to 10 p.m.

 Best of all, street vendors line the rectangular Odori Park on every side.
 They sell various Japanese food items at low prices, so make sure to grab a snack on your way in or out of the Festival!

 To reach the Odori site, hop on the subway and take the Nanboku line, Tozai line, or Toho line to Odori Station.

-At the Tsudome, there are only 23 snow sculptures, but there are plenty of other things to do.
+The Tsudome is home to fewer snow sculptures but plenty of other things to do.
 Guests can glide down snow slides and go snow rafting outside the dome.
 Inside the dome, you’ll find attractions for children and refreshments for all.
 The Tsudome is open every day of the festival from 9 a.m. to 5 p.m.

 The Tsudome site isn’t as centrally located as Odori Park, but it’s still accessible by subway.
 Take the Toho line to Sakaemachi Station — it’s a 15-minute walk to the dome.
 Just follow the crowd and you’ll make it in no time!

 The Susukino Site

 Finally, the Susukino site is open all day long.
 Also called Susukino Ice World, this spot features several dozen sculptures made from ice rather than snow.
 The site is illuminated from sunset to 11 p.m., and plenty of hot drinks are available on site.
 You can gaze at the submissions to the Ice Sculpture Contest, and even touch (or ride … yes, you read that right) some of the sculptures.